 - Stringent Security Measures: Every evidence obtained is highly safeguarded.
 Our CJIS compliance and encryption protocols will optimally protect your confidential information.
 We’ll answer any questions you have about our security and will be more than happy to provide proof of certification.

-- U.S.-Based Company: We are based in Denver, Colorado and and all of our transcribers are native speakers, so we can transcribe interviews or recordings with the strongest accent- and certify them for use in court.
+- U.S.-Based Company: We are based in Denver, Colorado, and all of our transcribers are native speakers, so we can transcribe interviews or recordings with the strongest accent – and certify them for use in court.

 - Flexibility: Need timestamps or verbatim transcripts?
-Just send us the audio recordings, say the word, and we’ll get it done.
+Simply send us the audio recordings, and we’ll take care of it.

 Let Our Law Enforcement Transcriptionist Do The Work

-Never worry about the ethical considerations of transcribing suspect interviews.
+Never worry about the ethical considerations of transcribing interviews with suspects.
 Here at Ditto, we hold accuracy, quality, and integrity above all else.